-One of the nice things about other storm observers covering the same storm you are is that they often have different viewing angles, allowing them to sometimes see things you can't.
+One of the nice things about other storm photographers covering the same storm you are is that they often have different viewing angles, allowing them to sometimes see things you can't.
 The above image is of a rapidly rotating wall cloud at Protection, Kansas back on April 23.
 This storm up to this point had already produced three tornadoes.
 Notice the tube-like funnel stretching downward on the right side of the tree to the right of the radio tower.
 When I was reviewing my video, I was suspicious that this feature could have been a tornado - but since I could not confirm ground contact due to the treeline, I didn't add it to my personal 'tornado count' for the day.
 I'm pretty conservative when it comes to counting how many tornadoes I've seen, only counting the 'no doubt about it', 'saw it on the ground with my own eyes' ones.
 Anything that I can't confirm for sure, I don't add to my 'total'.

 So today, I was browsing some web sites and came across observer Jerry Funfsinn's expedition log who was also at Protection that day.
 He had an unobstructed view of the feature in my above photo, and lo and behold, it was indeed a tornado, fully condensed to the ground (see the fourth image on this page on Jerry's site, taken at the exact same time as my image above).
 So I get to add another tornado to my count for that day - making the Protection chase a five-tornado day for my brother Matt and I.